 The team says they may have plans for other forms of production (such as video) in the works, but more importantly, may actively be seeking talent, the right person, to potentially groom for joining the ranks.
 The couple still maintains that they had no idea Toolbelt would end up being as successful as it has been to date.

 Thanks out to Greg and Sue, and all the best with the growing business.
 You can find them at the links provided above.
 And if you happen to grab Greg after an upcoming presentation make sure to ask him about his own personal qualification of the SmartSide product.
+For more interviews with folks in and around the home improvement industry, please see our category – Interviews.
 Thanks and enjoy. ~jb